List of NBL1 National champions

 The champion teams of the NBL1 National Finals are determined by grand final championship games at the conclusion of the finals weekend.

 The men's and women's champion from each NBL1 conference competes at the NBL1 National Finals each year.
 The conferences include: South, North, Central, West and East.

 After the inaugural NBL1 season in 2019 consisted of only the South Conference, the 2020 NBL1 season was set to be first season with more than one conference and therefore National participation.
 However, due to the COVID-19 pandemic, the 2020 and 2021 NBL1 National Finals were cancelled.

 The inaugural NBL1 National Finals took place in 2022 at the State Basketball Centre in Melbourne.
 The second annual NBL1 National Finals in 2023 were held at HBF Arena in Perth.
 The third annual NBL1 National Finals in 2024 were held at UniSC Arena and Caloundra Indoor Stadium on the Sunshine Coast.
 The fourth annual NBL1 National Finals in 2025 were held at Southern Cross Stadium in Canberra.
+The fifth annual NBL1 National Finals in 2026 was held at the State Basketball Centre in Adelaide.